Cities mentioned in this article:

 The term ‘eco-city’ surfaced in the 1970s, when a US-based movement known as Urban Ecology first used it.
 Founded in California, the group launched the journal, The Urban Ecologist.
 “An eco-city is an ecologically healthy city.
 That also means the city design is strongly informed by knowledge of ecology and its design principles,” stated Richard Register, the publication’s launch editor and person attributed with creating the term, in an interview with environmental magazine Treehugger.

 However, many claim the term today depicts a city that adheres to the three core pillars of sustainability: environmental stewardship, social equality and economic prosperity.
-Flemming Borreskov, President of the International Federation of Housing and Planning and Member of the World Cities Summit International Advisory Group, is one such urbanist and he acknowledges the concept of the eco-city has progressed much over the last few decades.
+Flemming Borreskov, President of Catalytic Society and member of the Lee Kuan Yew World City Prize Council, is one such urbanist and he acknowledges the concept of the eco-city has progressed much over the last few decades.

 “Today we know much more about designing and building eco-cities than we did in the 1990s.
 At that time sustainability was more or less about being environmentally sustainable.
 Today, however, sustainability is much more recognised and mainstream,” Borreskov explains.